• Skip to primary navigation

 glass of creamy flaxseed pudding topped with blueberries and shredded coconut.

 If you like chia pudding, you're going to love creamy flaxseed pudding.
-It has a nuttier and milder flavor, and it's not as "seedy".
+It has a nuttier and milder flavor, and it's not as "seedy" as chiaseed pudding.
 It's ready in 30 minutes and is great for meal-prep when you need a healthy on-the-go breakfast or snack.

-This creamy flax pudding is naturally vegan, dairy-free, and gluten-free, with countless health benefits, like being high in dietary fiber, protein, and omega-3's.
+This creamy flax pudding is naturally vegan, dairy-free, and gluten-free, while also being high in dietary fiber, protein, and omega-3's.

 Jump to:

-• ⭐️ Why This Recipe Is the Best
+• ⭐️ Why This Flax Pudding is the Best

 • 💬 What is Flaxseed?